Start your sailing adventure in Guadeloupe

 Spend the evening ashore and check out Ti Kaz’la for spectacular food and an even more spectacular view.
 You can choose to sit inside or by the beach and listen to the waves crash against the rocks.
 After a lovely evening, you can either hit the hay or check out the nightlife scene that Îles des Saintes has to offer.

-On day 2 of your sail make the most of your day in Îles des Saintes and relish on the unspoiled tropical beauty, serenity and French style.
-In addition to its phenomenal beaches, spectacular bays, out of this world snorkelling, fascinating historical sites, this quaint islands offers a charming village with great shops and restaurants.
+On day 2 of your sail make the most of your day in Îles des Saintes and relish the unspoiled tropical beauty, serenity, and French style.
+In addition to its phenomenal beaches, spectacular bays, out-of-this-world snorkeling, and fascinating historical sites, this quaint island offers a charming village with great shops and restaurants.

-Once you are satisfied with your visit here, enjoy a short end of the day sail to the “Sugar Loaf”.
-Named after the mountain in Rio de Janeiro, you will already have some kind of visual image in your head of whatit could look like.
-However, it is arguably some what better due to its lack of tourism and breathtaking beach, named Pain de Sucre.
+Once you are satisfied with your visit here, enjoy a short end-of-the-day sail to the “Sugar Loaf”.
+Named after the mountain in Rio de Janeiro, you will already have some kind of visual image in your head of what it could look like.
+However, it is arguably somewhat better due to its lack of tourism and the breathtaking beach, named Pain de Sucre.
 However, there is a marina which can get quite busy depending on the time of year.
 But don’t worry, all you need to do is call ahead and book a spot.
-Or you can moor back up at Saintes for an evening of indulging in Caribbean inspired cuisine and expertly crafted cocktails.
+Or you can moor back up at Saintes for an evening of indulging in Caribbean-inspired cuisine and expertly crafted cocktails.
 If you don’t already feel it, then this is the beginning of your love affair with Guadeloupe.
 Make sure you conserve some energy for a big exciting day of sailing the following day.

 It’s day 3 and you should celebrate with a hearty breakfast!
-Afterwards hoist those sails and head East towards Marie Galante.
+Afterward, hoist those sails and head East towards Marie Galante.
 Be sure to drop your anchor at Anse Canot where you can enjoy a variety of water sports.
-Anse Canot is an isolated crescent shaped beach only accessed by boat.
-Unfortunately there aren’t any public services apart from small concessions for drinks and mobile vendors to buy snacks.
+Anse Canot is an isolated crescent-shaped beach only accessed by boat.
+Unfortunately, there aren’t any public services apart from small concessions for drinks and mobile vendors to buy snacks.